LovingMelody/Flora-Cli/README.md

 # Flora-Cli
-An Experimental Project for my off time
+An Experimental Project for my off time.
 Windows support is iffy, use this project at your own risk
 ## Install
 ``git clone https://github.com/Fuzen-py/Flora-Cli.git``